tef/remarkable/README.txt

 	But I don't think [foo](link) will be kept in. it will be
 	\link[url]{text}.

+	One linebreak = a linebreak
+	Two linebreaks = a paragraph, ala GFM

 Directives:

 	We may have directives to turn on/off features like